Live OAT Training workshops resuming virtually

-Please note: this is accredited as a blended program consisting of an online component and a live component.
-One combined statement of completion for the online modules and the live workshop will be provided after the workshop.
+Please note: this is accredited as a blended program consisting of an online component and a live workshop component.
+One combined Statement of Completion for both the online modules and the workshop will be provided after the live workshop.

 Registration Information for Pharmacists

-The online component is a prerequisite for the in-person workshop.
-By registering in the live workshops below, you will gain access to the online component.
+The online component is a prerequisite for the live virtual workshop.
+By registering for one of the virtual workshops below, you will gain access to the online component.

-Please stay tuned as we continue to update the list with more locations and dates!
-If you would like to offer a suggestion for a future location, please register your preferences here or contact firstname.lastname@example.org.
+Please stay tuned as we continue to update the list with more dates!
+If you would like to offer a suggestion for a future date or time contact email@example.com.